Utah Mammoth: Radio

 On September 20, 2024, the team announced an agreement with Bonneville International to broadcast games on KZNS, branded as the KSL Sports Zone, with Mike Folta serving as the play-by-play announcer.
 Radio broadcasts are additionally simulcast on the KSL Sports app and website.

 Minor league affiliates

 With the transfer of assets from the Coyotes, Utah inherited the Tucson Roadrunners as their American Hockey League (AHL) affiliate.
 On July 31, 2024, Utah announced a one-year affiliation agreement with the Allen Americans of the ECHL for the 2024–25 season.
-For the 2025–26 season, the Mammoth will operate without an ECHL affiliate.
+For the 2025–26 season, the Mammoth operated without an ECHL affiliate.

 Season-by-season record

-This is a list of the seasons completed by the Utah Mammoth.
+This is a list of the seasons completed by the Mammoth.